Defining nur tasks

 You may add documentation by adding commands to your nur tasks.
 See the usage example above and the nu command documentation section.

-Basic rule is that the commend right above your task will be used as a description for that task.
+Basic rule is that the command right above your task will be used as a description for that task.
 Comments next to any argument will be used to document that argument.

 Example task documentation: